Medicaid for the Elderly and People with Disabilities Handbook

 A person cannot be certified for any other Medicaid-funded program and the QI program at the same time.
-A person must be given the opportunity to choose which benefit they prefer to receive.
+If eligible for both programs, the person must be given the opportunity to choose which benefit they prefer to receive.
+Document the person’s verbal or written choice in case comments, including the person’s choice between QI benefits and Community Attendant Services (CAS).

 Related Policy